hogawa/axi_tcm/README.md

   * Data arriving at `S_AXIS_TDATA` port gets written into the internal inferred BRAM block;
   * The BRAM write process is enabled by the AXI-Lite control register.
 Once the process is triggered, the BRAM addresses are synchronously generated alongside with the arriving `S_AXIS_TDATA`'s data frames
 * Memory read process (addressed):
   * The BRAM addresses for the reading process are specified by the AXI-Lite control register.
-The value read from the BRAM block for a specified address is forwarded to the Integrated Logic Analyzer (ILA)'s input port.
+The value read from the BRAM block for a specified address is forwarded to the AXI-Lite slave register `slv_reg1`, from where it can be read from the software driver (memory mapped address).
-  * **[TODO]** Forward BRAM read output to another remaining AXI-Lite slave register (e.g. `slv_reg1`), instead

 #### Top-level diagram of `tcm_axi_test_v1.0` core: